Home Media News & events

 Remortgaging applications may include capital raising – borrowing funds above those currently owed to an existing lender for other uses.
 Where your client has equity available, raising additional funds through a remortgage might provide a solution to their modern financial needs.

-Lender can be quite flexible about the purpose of the capital raising and typical reasons include:
+Lenders can be quite flexible about the purpose of the capital raising and typical reasons include:

 · buy-to-let or residential deposit or purchase